 Housing, Community and the Arts

-Over our company lifetime, we have developed thousands of units of housing and have strategically supported that with thoughtful mixed-use environments, bringing where we live closer to where we work and near the transit that connects the region.
-We remain committed to equal housing opportunities across our region.
-As such, we physically participate in construction and reconstruction of community properties and support significant organizations that are dedicated to innovative approaches to address all levels of affordability across physical or geographic barriers.
+As developers, we remain committed to equal housing opportunities across our region.
+As such, we physically participate in construction and reconstruction of community properties, and support organizations that are dedicated to innovative approaches to address all levels of affordability across physical or geographic barriers.

 “Each of us is personally compelled to contribute and make an impact.”